-To solve this problem, we have designed two 7 ¼ inch circular blades for cutting through shingles and other flat roofing materials.
-We call them BigBlue™ Demolition Blade 3T and 5T respectively.
+To solve this problem, we designed two completely new 7-¼ inch demolition blades for circular saws and worm drive saws designed to cut through shingles and flat roofing materials.
+They are BigBlue™ 5T Heavy-Duty Demolition Blade and BigBlue 3T Roofing Demolition Blade.
 Their unique design allows roofers to cut for a long time without having to unclog the saw or change blades.
 BigBlue™ 3T is designed for flat roofing such as tar and gravel roofs.
 BigBlue™ 5T is designed for demolition of shingles – including roof decking.

 Along with saw blades we have developed a tool that makes long cuts made easier, safer, and faster.
 RipCart™ is a demolition tool that allows you to make cuts without hunching or crawling.
 Users set the blade depth, walk behind the cart like a push lawn mower, and easily control the circular saw.
 Like pneumatic roofing spades, the RipCart has slope limitations.

 Roofing magnets are not only handy for ground clean up but also for cleaning off the roof.
 We find them especially useful on 1 x 6 roof decks where the nails get lodged between the cracks.
 Rolling magnets are the quickest, but make sure to secure them when they are not in use so they don’t roll off the roof.